-23 What is the typical time frame for an infringement action at first instance and on appeal?
+25 What is the typical time frame for an infringement action at first instance and on appeal?

-The typical time frame for an IP infringement action to be taken at the first-instance court will be around four to six months.
+The typical time frame for an IP infringement action to be taken at the first-instance court may be around six months or more depending on the case circumstances.
 Appeal proceedings, if commenced later, will add another three to four months to the action.
 Further cassation or appeal proceedings, if continued, will make it a year for the domain name litigation.